Lucas-C/ludochaordic/content/2018-04-24-python-modules-imports-visualization.md

 ## Why ?

-At work, we did a short **technical-debt review** of one of our Python services, and a coworker reported a lack of documentation to provide a clear overview of the code structure, for first-time contributors to easily jump in.
+At work, we did a short **technical-debt review** of one of our Python services, and a co-worker reported a lack of documentation to provide a clear overview of the code structure, for first-time contributors to easily jump in.

 Hence, last week I searched for some helpful code visualization recipes to provide such insight to our code base, hoping to find an easy-to-setup Python module that would do the job.

-I did not find any off-the-shelf package for my need (althought I'd love your suggestions if you know some !), but discovered Francois Zaninotto's [DependencyWheel](https://github.com/fzaninotto/DependencyWheel) vizualiation of dependencies, and decided to use it to build a nice diagram and add it to our documentation.
+I did not find any off-the-shelf package for my need (although I'd love your suggestions if you know some !), but discovered Francois Zaninotto's [DependencyWheel](https://github.com/fzaninotto/DependencyWheel) visualization of dependencies, and decided to use it to build a nice diagram and add it to our documentation.

 I thought it could be useful to others, hence this blog post to share the recipe online.